-Object orientation is in many ways a natural style of programming whose techniques are reinvented constantly by every programmer [Coplien, 1992 #670].
+Object orientation is in many ways a natural style of programming whose techniques are reinvented constantly by every programmer (Coplien 1992).
 Object notation consolidates these techniques so that much of the tedious programming necessary to use them is automatically handled by the interpreter.
-Objects in hoc can be thought of as a kind of abstract data type that is very useful in separating the idea of what a thing does from the details of the way it goes about doing it.
+An object can be thought of as an abstract data type that is very useful in separating the idea of what a thing does from the details of the way it goes about doing it.
 Support for objects in hoc came late to NEURON, after the notion of cable sections, and as a consequence there are several types of variables (e.g. sections, mechanisms, range variables) that are clearly treated as objects from a conceptual point of view but grew up without a uniform syntax.

-In hoc, an object is a collection of functions, procedures, and data; the data defines the state of the object.
-There is just enough extra syntax in hoc to support a subset of the object oriented programming paradigm.
-A subset, because it supports information hiding and polymorphism, but not inheritance.
-Nevertheless, it offers greatly increased ability to maintain conceptual control of the entire program.
-It immediately gives one all the power of data structures of languages such as C or Pascal, and most of the power of modules.
+In hoc, an object is a collection of functions, procedures, and data, where the data defines the state of the object.
+There is just enough extra syntax in hoc to support a subset of the object-oriented programming paradigm: specifically, it supports information hiding and polymorphism, but not inheritance.
+Yet this subset is sufficient to greatly increase the user's ability to maintain conceptual control of complex programs.
+This immediately provides all the power of data structures of languages such as C or Pascal, and most of the power of modules.